Rishith01/Infosys-Internship-_Image_Recognition/README.md

-# Vision AI

-## Object detection and Training System
+# Vision AI - Object detection and Training System

+## Steps to use:-
+# - Clone the repositiry branch